 How much do solar leads cost in each state?

-The average cost per sale in Virginia for organic sourced leads
+The average cost per sale in New Jersey for organic sourced leads

 with an average of conversion rate